On The Reasons Feminist Men Are Useless & Why It's

 "To put it into perspective: From the period of 1980 to 1992 — the Reagan-Bush years, which have been described as the 'backlash against feminism' era — America saw the most accelerated closing of the pay gap in history.
 It went from 66 cents to 75 cents across those 12 years, an enormous leap forward.
 The power that women gained from that — everything flows from that.
 When women make more money, violence against women declines.
 When women make more money, misogynist attitudes go down.
 All these things fall apart, including traditional patriarchal ideas.
 Men taking care of children more springs from women making more money, and the continuation of that trend is inevitable, which is why I think we should be hopeful even though Donald Trump is in office."

-There is a moment you highlight in the book where you essentially say that you realized you were, as you put it, your "wife’s husband."
+There is a moment you highlight in the book where you essentially say that you realised you were, as you put it, your "wife’s husband."
 Can you break that down a little bit?

 Advertisement